Vrushasen-Deshmukh/Customer-Personality-Analysis/README.md

 - Understanding the entire data
 - Cleaning and Organising of the dataset

-1. Seperating the data into their respective columns using 'Convert Text to Column Wizard'.
+1. Segregated the data into their respective columns using 'Convert Text to Column Wizard'.
+2. Autofitted the rows and columns using excel shortcuts.(Alt + H + O + I and Alt + H + O + A)
-2. Rearranging the columns next to their kins.
+3. Rearranged the columns next to their kins.
-3. Renaming the column headers to be clean and uniform
+4. Renamed the column headers to be clean and uniform.
-4. Removing duplicate values
+5. Replaced duplicate values with 'NA'.
+6. Spellchecked all values in the dataset.
-5. Assigning respective datatypes to each column.
+7. Checked, fixed and assigned respective datatypes to each column.
-6. Final minor formattings.
+8. Final minor formattings.